-The earliest of Los Angeles’s enclaves — Chinatown, Frenchtown, Greek Town, Little Italy, Little Tokyo, and Sonoratown — were all enclaves formed of restriction.
+The earliest of Los Angeles’s enclaves — Chinatown, Frenchtown, Greek Town, Little Italy, Little Tokyo, and Sonoratown — were all enclaves formed out of restrictions.
 All were enclaves for non-Protestant and/or non-white Angelenos, in most cases for Angelenos of European origin, who could legally own property, if not in most parts of the city.
 Over time, restrictions on Catholics and Orthodox Christians lessened and definitions of whiteness expanded.
-Inhabitants previously confined to enclaves by-and-large assimilated and in the post-World War II era began moving into the newly developed suburban sprawl.
+Inhabitants previously confined to enclaves by and large assimilated and in the post-World War II era began moving into the newly developed suburban sprawl.
 Of those old enclaves, only Chinatown (not in its original location) and Little Tokyo (originally Little Tokio) survive today.

 Several of Metro Los Angeles’s ethnic enclaves have been granted official recognition since I moved here in 1999.
 Often, it seems to me, the official names bestowed upon them lack the elegance of their preexisting informal nicknames.
 Occasionally the city does the sensible thing and defers to the vox populi.
 Thai Town was granted official recognition in 1999, as Thai Town.
 The neighborhood known both as Little Phnom Penh and Little Cambodia was designated Cambodia Town in 2000, the same year that Little Armenia was recognized.
 Filipinotown, though, was officially rechristened Historic Filipinotown in 2002, which it seems to me implies that it was formerly Filipinotown (see also “Historic South Central”).
 The neighborhood variously known as Little Addis and Little Ethiopia officially was named Little Ethiopia in 2002, the same year Garden Grove‘s Little Seoul was blandly (if straightforwardly) rebranded “the Korean Business District.”